-You can benefit greatly by shaving immediately after a shower, when your beard and your skin has been softened by the warm water and a mild cleanser (eventual use Clean Skin Face Wash).
+You can benefit greatly by shaving immediately after a shower, when your beard and your skin has been softened by the warm water and a mild cleanser (eventual use Perfect Skin Face Wash).

 Once you’re out of the shower, put a little lukewarm water on your face.
 Dry with a clean towel and apply a shaving product without alcohol, perfumes, dyes, or other irritating ingredients.

 Let the shaving product stay on your face for 2-3 minutes, possibly while brushing your teeth.

 When you shave, it’s really important to always shave in the direction the hair grows, and never shave the same place twice.

 On your cheeks, your hair usually grows from top to bottom, while the hair on the neck and the Adam’s-apple can grow in many different directions.
 Keep an eye on how the hair grows in your face, and be extra careful and cautious.

 If you have to shave where you have pimples, you should be extra careful and cautious.

 After shaving, cleanse your face with lukewarm water, Gently pat your face dry (never rub your face dry), and finally apply your cream.
 Done!